 There is a relationship that exists between a speaker / teacher / preacher and his or her audience.
 The entire experience is built on three… Read More »3 Pillars of Persuasive Public Speaking

 You obviously need to follow Jesus, believe the truth of his Word, and rely on the power of the Holy Spirit.
 A solid theology is… Read More »5 Practical Tools for 2017 for Pastors and Church Leaders

 I’ve hung out with megachurch pastors and I’ve read plenty of books and biographies of great leaders.
-But there is a hero from whom I’ve learned more about relational leadership than anyone else – my wife, Angie Cox.
+But there is a hero from whom I’ve learned… Read More »3 Vital Lessons from One of the Best Leaders I Know

 I realize that we pastors are going way beyond motivational speaking in our sermons.
-We are sharing the gospel and leading people to the cross.
-But we are still speakers and communicators nonetheless, and our effectiveness and influence depend on our understanding something about the nature of speaking.
+We are sharing the gospel and leading people to the cross.… Read More »Two False Assumptions to Leave Behind When You Preach

 John Calvin published 22 volumes of commentaries on the Bible and Martin Lloyd-Jones published 9 volumes on Romans alone.
 What if you could remove all of the non-essential language, antiquated stories, and strip all of that knowledge down to some bite-sized, transportable truths?
 There is certainly room for argument against such condensation of historic works, but we have to realize that we live in a society inundated with more information in a day than Calvin consumed in a year.

 In other words, the ability to be succinct and concise is worth gold when communicating truth in today’s culture.
 And Twitter helps.
 The ability to write volumes of words is impressive, but possibly not as impressive as the ability to take a deep and complex theological truth or spiritual application and package it in 140 characters or less.